Salt Lake City Veterans Affairs Medical Center, Salt Lake City, Utah

 8. A passport style photo.
 (Selfies are Ok)

+All applications must be complete and submitted by the application deadline.
 After all materials are received, if the applicant meets our minimum criteria, an invitation will be extended to come to our site for the interview noted in item 7 above and a tour of our facilities.

 Selection Criteria VA Salt Lake City Health Care System